Yasaman Kashani, Ph.D.

 Alison McEwing, LPC.

-Individual & Parenting Therapist
+Individual & Parenting Therapy

 I am a licensed professional counselor who specializes in pediatrics.
 I provide mental health assessments and outpatient therapy to children and adolescents, and support the parents and families caring for them.
 I hold a license in the states of Oregon and Washington & provide clinical licensure supervision for those working towards their LPC.